jbush001/NyuziProcessor/tests/directed_verification/README.md

 * The environment variables SIMCYCLES=num cycles can be set if the test seems to be hung.
 This will cause the simulation to terminate the specified number of cycles.

 It can be useful to see the context of the program being debugged.
-The 'make-listing' utility will print a listing file
+This can be done by using llvm-objdump:

-    python ../../tools/misc/make_listing.py WORK/test.hex
+    /usr/local/llvm-vectorproc/bin/llvm-objdump --disassemble --symbolize WORK/program.elf

-The output looks like this:
+	Disassembly of section .text:

-    0000000c 1401301f                            s0 = &lock 00000010
+	_start:
-    aa000020                    loop0    s1 = mem_sync[s0] 00000014
+	      74:	4a 3d 80 07                                  	move s10, 15
-    f5ffff01                            if s1 goto loop0        ; Lock
+	      78:	5e 01 00 8c                                  	setcr s10, 30
-    is already held, wait
+	      7c:	5f f1 80 02                                  	add_i s10, pc, 60

 The first column is the program counter address.
-The second column is the raw instruction The remainder shows the original source assembly.
+The second four columns are the raw instruction bytes.
+The remainder shows the instructions.

 ### Future Improvements